d15rup7or/Labs/Brainpan/README.md

 It looks useless.
 I also used telnet but still nothing, the application responded with the following: Connection closed by foreign host.

 The app behaves as if it were a kind of a server.
-After opening the socket it waits for connection, checks the input and then closes.
+After opening the socket it waits for connection, checks the input and then drops.

 ## 2. Some scripting & fuzzing